BrianLDev/100-days-of-code/log.md

   - Updated stats for the day as usual

 **Thoughts:**
 Another one that Unity made Unnecessarily complex.
 They somehow don't have a way to set the position (Transform) of a gameobject or Camera.
-So if you want to simply move something to a specific location, a simple line like `camera.transform.position = newPosition;` doesn't work.
+So if you want to simply move something to a specific location, a simple line like `camera.transform.position = newPosition;` or `camera.transform.Set(newPosition);` doesn't work.

 After Googling it and seeing all the other comments, this is a problem that so many people run into, and setting positions is such a fundamental part of a game that you would think this would be fixed by now.
 But even with all it's flaws, Unity is 100x better than when you had to basically do everything on your own 15 years ago.